-Senior investment research manager at Chant West Mano Mohankumar said he estimates super funds to be down this quarter, but probably not by as much as you'd think.
+Senior investment research manager at Chant West Mano Mohankumar told Finder he estimates super funds to be down in the March quarter, but probably not by as much as you'd think.

-"Since the end of January, we estimate that the median growth fund (61 to 80% growth assets) is down about 5-5.5% (as of early March 2020).
+"Since the start of the financial year, we estimate that the median growth fund (61 to 80% growth assets) is down about 6% (as 31 March 2020).
 This loss for growth funds is minor in the whole scheme of things particularly given the tremendous returns super fund members have received over the past decade," said Mohankumar.

 According to Chant West, the best-performing growth super fund returned an impressive 18.4% in 2019, with the top 10 funds all returning above 16% for members.